Azure/azure-powershell/documentation/breaking-changes/breaking-changes-in-generated-modules-due-to-codegen-tool-upgrade-from-v3-to-v4.md

 ## Use Primitive Types for Enum Instead of Struct

-We used to generate a struct for [enum](Microsoft.Azure.PowerShell.Cmdlets.Databricks.Support.AutomaticClusterUpdateValue) to support tab completer for parameters.
-This design has been abondoned.
+We used to generate a struct for [enum](https://github.com/Azure/autorest/blob/main/docs/extensions/readme.md#x-ms-enum) to support tab completer for parameters.
+This design has been abandoned due to its limitation of only supporting enums with string type.

 ### How to Mitigate the Impact of Breaking Changes